 Good oral care practice involves brushing your teeth twice daily.
-When you wake up, and before you go to bed.
+When you wake up and before you go to bed.
 Brushing with a soft-bristle brush and with an antimicrobial toothpaste containing fluoride is advised.

-- 1flossing first
+- 1Flossing first

-- 2rinsing the mouth with listerine mouth wash since it helps fight gum disease
+- 2Rinsing the mouth with Listerine Mouthwash since it helps fight gum disease

-- 3brushing your teeth
+- 3Brushing your teeth

-Other steps to take include; maintaining a proper, balanced diet especially diets that contain calcium and vitamin-rich foods, avoiding any form of tobacco and cigarettes.
+Other steps to take include maintaining a proper, balanced diet especially diets that contain calcium and vitamin-rich foods.
+And avoiding any form of tobacco and cigarettes.

 How To Prevent Gingivitis And Gum Disease Final Word